theramiyer/blog/content/posts/2020/2020-05-16-can-we-be-free-of-chinese-goods.md

 [^a09c7b45]: [Ease of Doing Business rankings (Doing Business)](https://www.doingbusiness.org/content/dam/doingBusiness/pdf/db2020/Doing-Business-2020_rankings.pdf)

 Secondly, the basic infrastructure required to enable this is not in place.
-If it were, we would not be looking at 7.6% unemployment (December 2019---three months before the <span class='small-caps'>COVID-19</span> lockdown)[^2d029c00].
+If it were, we would not be looking at 7.6% unemployment (December 2019---three months before the {{< smallcaps "COVID-19" >}} lockdown)[^2d029c00].

 [^2d029c00]: [Unemployment Rate in India ({{< smallcaps "CMIE" >}})](https://unemploymentinindia.cmie.com/)